Differentiate Between Cell Wall And Cell Membrane

 • Facilitating cell communication: The cell membrane contains receptors and other molecules that allow the cell to interact with its environment and communicate with other cells.

 The cell membrane is primarily composed of a phospholipid bilayer, a double layer of phospholipid molecules.
-Phospholipids have a hydrophilic (water-loving) head and two hydrophobic (water-fearing) tails.
+Consider this: Phospholipids have a hydrophilic (water-loving) head and two hydrophobic (water-fearing) tails.
 In the phospholipid bilayer, the hydrophilic heads face the watery environments inside and outside the cell, while the hydrophobic tails are buried in the interior of the membrane.

 Embedded within the phospholipid bilayer are various proteins, including integral proteins and peripheral proteins.
 Integral proteins span the entire membrane and act as channels, carriers, or receptors.
 Peripheral proteins are attached to the surface of the membrane and play a role in cell signaling and structural support.